nethrashivani/DocuRAG/README.md

 ### 3. Configure the Groq API Key

-Create a `.env` file in the project root:
+Create a `.env` file in the project root and add your Groq API key:

 ```env
 GROQ_API_KEY=your_api_key_here
 ```

-The API key is used to access the Groq-hosted LLM for answer generation.
+The API key is used for LLM inference through Groq.

-Make sure the `.env` file is not committed to the repository.
+Make sure `.env` is not committed to the repository.

-### 4. Add Your Own PDF Documents
+### 4. Add Your PDF Documents

-The project is **not limited to the sample Harry Potter document**.
+The system is **not limited to the sample Harry Potter document**.

-You can use the system with your own PDF documents by placing them inside:
+You can use your own PDF documents by placing them inside:

 ```text
 data/books/